blainekasten/shortcut.js/README.md

 ============

-Ever wanted to add keyboard shortcuts to your website? but couldnt justify the time to develop it?
+Ever wanted to add keyboard shortcuts to your website, but couldnt justify the time to develop it?

 Shortcut.js gives you easy access to add shortcuts to your already existing functions.